RieGuide/Nevada-Public-Salaries/README.md

 **About this dataset**

 The original data is provided by [NPRI](www.transparentnevada.com) as a public service.
-I've downloaded the raw csv files for the 105 Nevada government agencies that reported salary information for FY 2016 and they can be found in the `data/input` folder.
+I've downloaded the raw csv files for the 105 Nevada government agencies that reported salary information for FY 2016 and they can be found in the `Input` folder.
 It will have to be unzipped first.
 The R script to combine the inputs into a single file is further below.
 The result is the output file `all-nevada-2016.csv`.
 Note: there's also a version with a column added for employee gender available [here](https://github.com/mguideng/Gender-Pkg-NV-Salary).

 **R script to combine**